 - “Donald Trump’s ‘Fake News Award’ Could Land White House Staff in Hot Water“

 - “The Ongoing Battle Between Science Teachers and Fake News“

 - “Computer Scientists Demonstrate Potential for Faking Video“

 - “Partisanship, Propaganda, and Disinformation: Online Media and the 2016 U.S. Presidential Election“

 - “Framing Ferguson: Fox News and the Construction of US Racism“

 - “To Test Your Fake News Judgment, Play this Game“

 - “A Satirical Fake News Site Apologized for Making a Story Too Real“

 - The Onion—America’s Finest News Source (This is full of satirical news.)

-NOTE: Citation information for videos is usually provided at the start and/or the end of a video.
-To find more information for the Works Cited or References part of your paper, click on the YouTube icon at the bottom of the video.
+NOTE: Viewing the below is optional.
+Citation information for videos is usually provided at the start and/or the end of a video.
+To find more information for the Works Cited or References part of your paper, click on the YouTube icon located at the bottom right corner of the frame of the video.